biostat-duan-lab/UNSemblePRS/README.md

 ### `eval_UNSemblePRS.R`

-Contains analysis code used for the All of Us (AoU) evaluation experiments, including:
+Contains the analysis code used for the All of Us (AoU) evaluation experiments, including:

 - comparisons with competing PRS integration methods,
 - sex-stratified analyses,
 - ancestry-stratified analyses.

-To protect participant privacy, this script contains analysis workflows only and does not include individual-level data.
+To protect participant privacy, this script contains analysis workflows only and does not include any individual-level data.

 ### `AoU_compute_PRS_PGScatalog.ipynb`